 Access to firearms

-There seems to be a relationship between violence and access to firearms, exposure to violence through media, and exposure to child abuse Overview of Child Maltreatment Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more and domestic violence.
+There seems to be a relationship between violence and access to firearms, exposure to violence through media, and exposure to child abuse Overview of Child Maltreatment Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more and domestic violence.
 Children who are bullied may reach a breaking point, at which time they strike back with potentially dangerous or catastrophic results.

 (See also Overview of Behavioral Problems in Children Overview of Behavioral Problems in Children Many behaviors exhibited by children or adolescents concern parents or other adults.
 Behaviors or behavioral patterns become clinically significant if they are frequent or persistent and maladaptive... read more and Behavior Problems in Adolescents Behavior Problems in Adolescents Adolescence is a time for developing independence.
-Typically, adolescents exercise their independence by questioning or challenging their parents' rules, which at times leads to rule breaking... read more .)
+Typically, adolescents exercise their independence by questioning or challenging their parents' (or guardians') rules, which at times leads... read more .)

 Bullying is intentional infliction of psychologic or physical damage on less powerful children.
 Bullying can take several forms, including